dagger/dagger/docs/current/guides/324301-argo-workflows.md

 ## Step 3: Configure the Dagger Daemonset

-Next, you need a Dagger Engine running as a Daemonset in your Kubernetes cluster.
-There are many benefits to running the engine as a Daemonset, but most importantly it means an engine will always be available when you need it and it will be able to persist cache between pipeline executions.
+The next step is to configure a Dagger Engine running as a Daemonset in your Kubernetes cluster.
+There are many benefits to running the Dagger Engine as a Daemonset, but the most important one is that a Dagger Engine will always be available when you need it and that it will be able to persist cache between pipeline executions.

 :::danger
 This daemonset configuration is unofficial and should be modified to fit your use case